-- 102. Since 1996, the agencies have used this safety zone as a general guideline for the legality of information exchanges in other industries.
+102. Since 1996, the agencies have used this safety zone as a general guideline for the legality of information exchanges in other industries.
 For instance, FTC issued general guidance in 2014 that referred to the safety zone requirements as necessary criteria for a legal data exchange.
-In that guidance, FTC confirmed that when "competing companies seek market intelligence by exchanging price or other commercially sensitive information, that may facilitate collusion . . . in violation of the antitrust laws." - 103.
-Accordingly, the safety zone requirements are a useful test for assessing the legality of the information exchange described in this complaint.
-The safety zone requirements are not met here. - Defendant Datacomp operates the exchange of information through its JLT Market Reports.
+In that guidance, FTC confirmed that when "competing companies seek market intelligence by exchanging price or other commercially sensitive information, that may facilitate collusion . . . in violation of the antitrust laws."

+103. Accordingly, the safety zone requirements are a useful test for assessing the legality of the information exchange described in this complaint.
+The safety zone requirements are not met here.

+104. First, the information exchange is not operated by a neutral third party.
+Defendant Datacomp operates the exchange of information through its JLT Market Reports.
 As described above, Datacomp was purchased by Defendant ELS for \$43 million in 2021.

-ELS, which is one of the largest manufactured home community operators in the United States, is not a third-party because it competes with other owners of manufactured home communities for manufactured home lot renters.
-Even before ELS purchased Datacomp, Datacomp was not a neutral third party.
+ELS, which is one of the largest manufactured home community operators in the United States, is not a neutral third-party because it directly competes with other owners of manufactured home communities for manufactured home lot renters.
+But even before ELS purchased Datacomp, Datacomp was not a neutral third party.
 Unlike a trade association or a government agency that may collect the information as a service to an industry, upon information and belief, Datacomp's business model relied on owners of manufactured home communities, such as the Manufactured Home Community Defendants, to provide it with competitively sensitive information that it could sell back to the owners for a profit.
 Datacomp therefore had a vested interest with an expectation of financial gain as it stood to profit from the illegal information exchange.